Latin American, Caribbean, and Hispanic Studies

 Administration of the program

-Courses must be approved by the faculty of the Latin American Studies Committee for inclusion in the minor.
+Permanent courses in the minor program must be approved by the faculty of the Latin American, Caribbean, and Hispanic Studies Committee.

 Complete six hours of a Latin American language: Portuguese (PTG 101, 102, 201, 202) or Spanish (SPN 101, 102, 201, 202)

-Complete 12 hours from the following areas including at least three hours from at least three of the following areas, and no more than six hours from any one category:
+Complete 12 hours from the following areas including at least three hours from at least two of the following areas, and no more than six hours from any one category:

 Geography and Politics: GRY 305(3)*, PLS 338(3)*, PLS 548(3)

-*when applicable – A student can petition to apply a variable content/special topic course to the minor, upon approval of the Administrator a maximum of three hours of these variable content/special courses may be used.
+*When applicable.
+Students must petition to apply this variable content/special topic course to the minor, upon approval of the administrator.
+A maximum of three hours for each of these variable content/special courses may be used.